Denoising Task Routing for Diffusion Models: Preliminary

+\textbf{Diffusion models.}~~ Diffusion models~\citep{dhariwal2021diffusion,song2020denoising} stochastically transform an original data ${\vx}_0$ into latent, often following a Gaussian distribution, by iteratively adding noise --- the \textit{forward process}.
+To make diffusion models generative, they need to learn to reverse the perturbed data back to its original distribution $p({\vx}_0)$ --- the \textit{reverse process}.
+The forward process can be conceptualized as a fixed-length Markov chain comprising $T$ discrete steps.
+At each timestep $t$ along this chain, represented as ${\vx}_t$, the data undergoes a transformation based on a conditional distribution $q({\vx}_{1:T}|{\vx}_0)$.
+Specifically, $q({\vx}_t|{\vx}_0)$ is modeled as a Gaussian distribution $\mathcal{N}({\vx}_t; \sqrt{\bar{\alpha}_t}{\vx}_0, (1 - \bar{\alpha}_t)\mathbf{I})$, where $\bar{\alpha}_t$ represents a noise schedule parameter, and ${\vx}_t$ denotes the noisy version of the input ${\vx}_0$ at time $t$.
 The reverse process recovers the original data by modeling $p({\vx}_{t-1}|{\vx}_t)$, which approximates the distribution $q({\vx}_{t-1}|{\vx}_t)$.
 This equips the model to effectively ``undo" the diffusion steps and reconstruct the original data from the noisy observations.
 To achieve this, many diffusion models commonly use the training strategy of DDPM~\citep{ho2020denoising}, which aims to optimize a noise prediction network ${\bm{\epsilon}}_{\bm{\theta}}({\vx}_t, t)$ by minimizing a simple objective $\sum_{t=1}^{T} \mathcal{L}_{t}$ with respect to $\theta$, where $\mathcal{L}_{t}$ is defined as:

 \textbf{Task routing.}~~ Task routing~\citep{strezoski2019many,ding2023mitigating} is proposed to explicitly establish task-specific pathways within a single neural network.
 In practice, task routing employs a $C$-dimensional task-specific binary mask ${\vm}_D \in \{0, 1\}^C$ associated with the task $D$.
 Formally, the task routing is implemented by task-specific channel masking at the $l$-th layer, given the input ${\vz}^{l}$ and a transformation function $F^l$, can be expressed as: